If you’ve heard of Ethel Reed, you are probably either a devotee of late-19th-century American poster art or an art history student. After the...

 Have you ever looked upon Gustav Klimt’s portrait of The Lady in Gold and wondered why she was so worshipped?
 What made the artist immortalize her with such reverence?
 Or why the couple in The Kiss is on the precipice of a cliff above an ocean of bronze?
 Here’s a look at four masterpieces by Klimt.

 Commissioned for the Great Hall of the University of Vienna, this work was considered of the utmost importance.
-With it Klimt was expected to dazzle the critics and the public.
+With it, Klimt was expected to dazzle the critics and the public.
 Although all three paintings, Medicine, Philosophy, and Juris Prudence, were later destroyed in a fire at Immendorf Castle in Austria, photographs and compositional studies remain.
 Shown here is Philosophy.
-As our eye travels along the left, we can observe twisting human forms at different stages of life, spiraling from birth, through bodily pleasures, existential agony, and finally descending in the image, into aging and decay, suspended in a cosmic ether.
+As our eye travels along the left side, we can observe twisting human forms at different stages of life, spiraling from birth, through bodily pleasures, existential agony, and finally descending in the image into aging and decay, suspended in a cosmic ether.
 From the void, a larger human face emerges as the essence of the ever-searching soul, wishing to become one with the universe that birthed it.

-“When I’ve finished a picture, I don’t want to lose more months having to justify it to everyone.
-What matters to me is not how many people it pleases, but whom it pleases.”
+When I’ve finished a picture, I don’t want to lose more months having to justify it to everyone.
+What matters to me is not how many people it pleases, but whom it pleases.

 (attr.)
 Gustav Klimt

-Known as Austria’s “Mona Lisa”, Portrait of Adele Bloch-Bauer I became one of Klimt’s iconic works.
-It also became one of the most expensive paintings ever sold, being the most expensive at the time in 2006, costing the buyer $135 million dollars.
-Furthermore it is well-known in recent history for the 7-year legal dispute of ownership, which was later documented in a book with the alternate title for the painting, The Woman in Gold.
+Known as Austria’s Mona Lisa, Portrait of Adele Bloch-Bauer I became one of Klimt’s iconic works.
+It also became one of the most expensive paintings ever sold and the most expensive at the time in 2006, costing the buyer $135 million.
+Furthermore, it is well known in recent history for the 7-year legal dispute of ownership, later documented in a book with the alternate title for the painting, The Woman in Gold.

 My name is Valentina Gottschling.
-When I’m not reading about turn-of-the-century European or ancient Egyptian art, I love working on my watercolor paintings, reading science fiction and horror novels, and admiring the cover art of those books from their 60’s and 70’s editions.
+When I’m not reading about turn-of-the-century European or ancient Egyptian art, I love working on my watercolor paintings, reading science fiction and horror novels, and admiring the cover art of those books from their 1960s and 1970s editions.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!